DylanMeeus/springboot_jwt_blog/_posts/build-a-polymer-app-from-authentication-to-calling-an-api.md

 The link will display in the blue header area so the text should be white.
 If we need to add additional links in other contexts, we can always adjust the styling to add variables or other options.

-Now that we have our `log-out` element, let's add it to the `register-login` view:
+Now that we have our `log-out` element, let's add it to the `/src/register-login.html` view:

 ```html
 <!-- register-login.html -->

 <div id="authenticated" hidden$="[[!storedUser.loggedin]]">
 	...
 	<log-out stored-user="{{storedUser}}"></log-out>
 </div>
 ```

-Our authenticated `register-login` view now looks like this in the browser:
+Our authenticated `register-login` now looks like this in the browser:

 ![Polymer register login app view with log out](file:///Users/kimmaida-auth0/Documents/Auth0/Blog/Polymer/Blog%20Code%20Steps/step%201/screenshot_logout.jpg)

-Recall that after a successful login, users are redirected to the `secret-quotes` view.
-We'll also replace the "Log In" link in the header shortly--but the `/register-login` route is still accessible regardless.
-The user can access it via the URL or the browser Back button.
-If they hit this route while authenticated, they'll see this message and be able to log out.
+Recall that after login, users are redirected to the `secret-quotes` view.
+We'll replace the "Log In" link in the header shortly.
+However, the `/register-login` route will be accessible regardless of authentication state: the user can access it via the URL or the browser Back button.
+If they visit this route while logged in, they'll see this message and be able to log out.

 ## Fetching Secret Quotes